reactiveui/Akavache/README.md

 Failure to do this may mean that queued items are not flushed to the cache.

-### Using a different SQLitePCL.raw bundle, e.g., Microsoft.AppCenter
+### Using a different SQLitePCL.raw bundle

+To use a different SQLitePCL.raw bundle, e.g. Microsoft.AppCenter:

-- Install the `akavache.sqlite3` nuget instead of `akavache`
+* Install the `akavache.sqlite3` nuget instead of `akavache`
-- Install the SQLitePCLRaw bundle you want to use, e.g., `SQLitePCLRaw.bundle_green`
+* Install the SQLitePCLRaw bundle you want to use, e.g., `SQLitePCLRaw.bundle_green`
-- Use `Akavache.Sqlite3.Registrations.Start("ApplicationName", () => SQLitePCL.Batteries_V2.Init());` in your platform projects or in your cross platform project.
+* Use `Akavache.Sqlite3.Registrations.Start("ApplicationName", () => SQLitePCL.Batteries_V2.Init());` in your platform projects or in your cross platform project.

 ```XAML
 <PackageReference Include="akavache.sqlite3" Version="6.0.40-g7e90c572c6" />
 <PackageReference Include="SQLitePCLRaw.bundle_green" Version="1.1.11" />
 ```

 ```cs
 Akavache.Sqlite3.Registrations.Start("ApplicationName", () => SQLitePCL.Batteries_V2.Init());
 ```

 For more info about using your own versions of [SqlitePCL.raw](https://github.com/ericsink/SQLitePCL.raw/wiki/Using-multiple-libraries-that-use-SQLitePCL.raw)

 ### Examining Akavache caches